Tiruchirappalli International Airport: Second World War

-Post-World War II
+Post Indian Independence

-When the Ceylon government asked permission to operate flights between Colombo and Trichinopoly in 1947, the Indian government improved the aerodrome to make it fully operational and began flight operations to Colombo in 1948.
-On 3 December 1948, Air Ceylon inaugurated a regular weekly commercial service between Colombo and Karachi, using a Dakota flight via Tiruchirappalli and Bombay.
-During 1950, Air Ceylon operated dedicated daily flights from Colombo to Tiruchirapalli via Jaffna.
-Two years later, Air India operated daily flights on the Bombay-Madras-Tiruchirappalli-Colombo route, which was later transferred to Indian airlines operated on Madras-Tiruchirappalli-Colombo route.
+In 1947, the Ceylon government requested the Indian government permission to operate flights between Colombo and Trichinopoly in 1947.
+The Indian government improved the airport to make it operational for commercial flights with the flight operations to Colombo beginning in February 1948.
+On 3 December 1948, Air Ceylon inaugurated a regular weekly commercial service between Colombo and Karachi, using a Douglas DC-3 aircraft via Tiruchirappalli and Bombay.
+In 1950, Air Ceylon operated daily flights from Colombo to Tiruchirapalli via Jaffna.
+Two years later, Air India started operating daily flights on the Bombay-Madras-Tiruchirappalli-Colombo route, which was later transferred to the Indian airlines.